Zeeshanahmad4/Facebook-Automation-with-Multilogin-and-Residential-Proxies/README.md

   ![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg) [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)

-Bot is for warming up and using facebook profiles.
-It automate all the manuall actions we do when on facebbok so facebook algorithm knows that Profiles are active.
+The Bot is for warming up and using facebook profiles.
+It can automate all the actions of facebook user so facebook algorithm can know that the Profiles are active.
 This Bot already warmed up more than 15000 Facebook profiles using Multilogin.
-The bot can automate every action on facebook Profile.

 <!-- PROJECT LOGO -->
 <br />